Understanding Writer’s Block in Stand-Up Comedy

 Some Simple Questions

-The last time you were in a conversation with someone or a group of people and you made them laugh, did you you experience any sort of talker’s block?
-Have ever even heard that term before?
+The last time you were in a conversation with someone or a group of people and you made them laugh, did you experience any sort of talker’s block?
+Have you ever even heard that term before?

 Have you ever stopped in the middle of a conversation and said something like this: